 Key Benefits of Business Broadband

-- Static IP addresses – you will have your own static IP address, assigned to a fixed, permanent address that is unique to you and will never change.
+- Static IP addresses – You will have your own static IP address, assigned to a fixed, permanent address that is unique to you and won’t change.
 This means you will be able to access your computer from anywhere in the world via remote access, run CCTV or a server and host your own website.

-- Customer Support – When you sign up to a business broadband package you are able to receive extra levels of technical support.
-Should something go wrong, you can get back up and running quickly.
+- Customer Support – When you sign up to a business broadband package you receive extra levels of technical support.
 With an enhanced care level, you will be ahead of anyone else when it comes to getting a problem fixed.

 - Speed – A lower contention ratio means a faster connection.
 We don’t enforce traffic management, unlike other providers and we don’t artificially slow down your connection.
 You will enjoy your unlimited download allowance at the fastest speeds at any given time.
 Your higher connection speed means pages load faster, emails send quicker and VoIP systems run smoothly.

-- Security – Your business broadband package will provide enhanced security features, features that the standard broadband will not offer such as shielding you from cyber security threats like malware, viruses, trojans as well as hacker attacks.
+- Security – Your business broadband package will provide enhanced security features that the standard broadband package will not offer such as shielding you from cyber security threats like malware, viruses, trojans as well as hacker attacks.

 Business Broadband Connections

 ADSL connections were traditionally one of the most common types of broadband connectivity businesses used to connect to the internet however this is starting to be outstripped by Fibre broadband (FTTC/FTTP).

 These shared broadband connections offer you a choice of speeds and features to suit the size and requirements of your business.
 We provide ADSL2+, which boasts download speeds of as high as 24 Mbps and upload speeds of up to 1.5Mbps.